SV-ROS/intro_to_ros/README.md

 This project takes advantage of static maps (rather than SLAM) so you will need to save your map after you have driven around.
 The map will be used to run the navigation.

-On a new terminal on the Raspberry Pi run:
+On a new terminal on the Raspberry Pi run (savemap):

     roscd neato_nav/maps and rosrun map_server map_saver

 ### Navigate

-This will load the map created prevoiusly and allow you to click on the map in RVIZ and have your robot navigate to that location.
+This will load the map created previously and allow you to click on the map in RVIZ and have your robot navigate to that location.
 Close your previous roslaunch tasks mentioned above then:

-On the Raspberry Pi run:
+On the Raspberry Pi run (startnav):

     roslaunch neato base_nav.launch

-On the secondary computer run:
+On the secondary computer run (startui):

     roslaunch neato map_gui.launch